JasonHyun/MiFoodTech/design/design-journey.md

 3. Third Iteration of Cardsorting
-![Third Iteration of Cardsorting](/design/cardsort3.png)
+![Third Iteration of Cardsorting](/design/cardsort3.png) The five categories from the second iteration are maintained, except the specific contents of robot technology, problems and solutions, and automatic wok image are swapped between their previous categories.
+As such, we also maintain the same extent of distributing the information across the pages; the only change that have occurred is swapping the scope of the company background page and the robot/technology webpage.
+What this achieves is a bit more narrow and specific presentation of content from the company background, and a wider and general portrayal of content for the technology webpage.

 ### Final Content Organization (Milestone 2)
 > Which iteration of card sorting will you use for your website?